 The Port Security Plan defines the procedures, measures and activities for each security level.
 The level of security protection for ports in the Republic of Croatia and ships of Croatian nationality shall be determined by the ministry competent for internal affairs according to basic and special security indicators.
-The notification on the change of the level of security protection must contain at least: date of change, time of entry into force and period of application, newly established level of security protection, a brief description of the reasons for the change in the level of security protection, and additional protection measures that must be implemented in addition to the measures determined by the security protection plans of the port or ship, if any.
+The notification on the change of the level of security protection must contain at least: date of change, time of entry into force and period of application, newly established level of security protection, a brief description of the reasons for the change in the level of security protection, port or ports or ships to which the level of security protection applies, and additional protection measures that must be implemented in addition to the measures determined by the security protection plans of the port or ship, if any.